alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 </div>

 * #M = 0: Trade, #M = 1: Colosseum, #M = 2: Cancel
-* I haven't tested what #M = 3 does (it shouldn't be a valid message anyways!), it could be considered as a cancel.
+* Colosseum takes priority over Cancel so #M = 3 (1 and 2 at the same time) is considered Colosseum (it shouldn't be a valid message anyways!).
 * If both A and B are 0 then #M indicates which item is currently being highlighted.
 * If B is 1 then the player quit the selection menu while #M was being highlighted, it is considered as a cancel.
 Both gameboys disconnect.
 * B takes priority over A, so if both A and B are 1 then it will also be treated as a cancel (This type of message shouldn't exist under normal circumnstances).
-* If A is 1 then the player selected #M in the menu, the selected items must match or else both gameboys will abort and disconnect.
+* If A is 1 then the player selected #M in the menu.
-  * Menu numbers will be compared after both gameboys select an option (by pressing "A"), otherwise the menu loop will continue.
-  * If A is 1 and #M is 2 then the player chose "Cancel" both gameboys will abort and disconnect right now (it doesn't matter if the other gameboy hasn't made a decision yet).
+  * If A is 1 and #M is 2 then the player chose "Cancel" both gameboys will abort and disconnect right now.
+* **The first player that selects (or cancels) something will pick that option for both of them!**
+* The selection will be made effective once the master ends an iteration (after sending an acknowledge(0x00)).
+The selection loop ends there and the master stops communicating (for now).

 <br>

 <div align="center">

-Here's how it looks like when both players select and choose the trade option in the menu (slave chose first!):
+Here's how it looks like when players select and choose the trade option in the menu (slave chose first!):

 | #MSG    | MASTER | SLAVE|